 Prior to Basic Traveling, we would arrive at the airport two painful hours early in order to get through security.
-Afterword, we usually ended up purchasing an overpriced meal in the food court while we were waiting for our gate to begin the check-in procedure.
+Afterward, we usually ended up purchasing an overpriced meal in the food court while we were waiting for our gate to begin the check-in procedure.
 Does this sound familiar?

 Life WITH Lounge Access

 Nowadays, we typically will arrive an hour early to the airport thanks to TSA Pre-Check.
 Next, we will head straight to one of the many Airport Lounges available for FREE amenities!
-Each and every lounge is unique, but some amenities included in them is Coffee, Cocktails, Sandwiches, Snacks, Desserts & More!
+Each and every lounge is unique, but some amenities included in them are Coffee, Cocktails, Sandwiches, Snacks, Desserts & More!

 The Basic Lounge Challenge